Instructor: Shawn Van Every

 Get up and running with Node.js on Digital Ocean and the example Socket.io Chat Application.
 Try to extend it a bit, make it better, more fun.

-Take 5 minutes to write a story about the strangest thing that happened to you over the last couple of days.
-Tell your story via a text based synchronous medium online: IRC, A public web chat room or IM.
+Tell your story via some text based synchronous medium online: IRC, A public web chat room, Slack, IM, something else.
 Write up your experiences in a blog entry.
 Pay particular attention to what worked and what didn't.
 Who was your audience?
 How big was it?
 How did you respond to them?
 What did you do differently than you would have done in person?
 How does the medium you choose to work with modify what you can and how you do?

 Transmitting Other Data Types: Collaborative Drawing, Mouse Events, Other data: Notes